kentik/ktranslate/README.md

   -prom_listen string
     	Bind to listen for prometheus requests on. (default ":8082") -prom_seen int
-    	Number of flows needed inbound before we start writting to the collector (default 10) -rollup_and_alpha
+    	Number of flows needed inbound before we start writing to the collector (default 10) -rollup_and_alpha
     	Send both rollups and alpha inputs to sinks -rollup_interval int